A note on some critical thresholds of Bernoulli percolation: Proof of Theorem

-where $\{x\stackrel{S}{\longleftrightarrow} y \}$ denotes the event that there is an open path connecting $x$ and $y$ only using vertices lying in $S$.
+For $p\in[0,1]$, $x\in V$ and a finite set $S$ with $x\in S\subset V$, define \be \varphi_p(x,S):=p\sum_{y\in S}\sum_{z\notin S,(y,z)\in E}\mathbb{P}_p(x\stackrel{S}{\longleftrightarrow} y), \ee where $\{x\stackrel{S}{\longleftrightarrow} y \}$ denotes the event that there is an open path connecting $x$ and $y$ only using vertices lying in $S$.
 Recall that the edge boundary $\Delta S$ of $S$ is the set of edges that connect $S$ to its complement.
 So $\varphi_p(x,S)$ is the expected number of open edges on the edge boundary $\Delta S$ which has an endpoint is connected to $x$ via an open path entirely lying in $S$.
 For transitive graphs, Duminil-Copin and Tassion defined

 and showed that $\widetilde{p}_c=p_{\mathrm{c}}$ for transitive graphs.

 The main new ingredient of the proof of Theorem \ref{thm: general version} is the following observation. \begin{proposition} For Bernoulli bond percolation on a locally finite, connected, infinite graph $G$ one has that \be \inf_{\Pi\in\mathscr{B}_E} \sum_{e\in \Pi}\mathbb{P}_p(A(x,e,\Pi))=\inf_S\varphi_p(x,S), \ee where the infimum on the left hand side of \eqref{eq: key observation} is over all the \textbf{boundary edge cutsets} separating $x$ from infinity and the infimum on the right is over all finite sets containing $x$. \end{proposition} We have that $p_{\mathrm{c}}(G)=\sup\{p\geq0\colon \inf\{\varphi_p(x,S)\colon x\in S, \, S \textnormal{ is finite}\} =0 \}$ for all locally finite, connected, infinite graphs in light of Proposition \ref{prop: observation} and Theorem \ref{thm: general version}.